akashp1712/ml-akash/README.md

-# Machine Learning notes in Q&A format
+# Machine Learning notes in Q&A style

 ### What Is Machine Learning?
 - A general definition